The Development Application Guide provides a step-by-step overview of the Development Application process.

-Certain types of minor development may be carried out as Exempt or Complying Development.
+Certain types of minor development may be carried out as Exempt or Complying Development (descriptions below).
 All other development will require a Development Application to be submitted to Council.

 Exempt development is development that complies with a specified criteria.
 It is of a minor nature and may be carried out without Council consent.